metaeducation/ren-c/src/core/functionals/README.md

 array which serves as the identity of an action, while also holding an ordered list of its parameters (a "paramlist").
-But a second array is linked to from an ACTION! cell which holds instance information for that action...and this "details" array node holds the dispatcher which interprets it when the action is invoked.
+But a second array is linked to from an ACTION! cell which holds instance information for that action...and this "details" array stub holds the dispatcher which interprets it when the action is invoked.

 (See %sys-action.h for more information on this subject)